quantinium03/Guide-to-install-Arch-Linux/README.md

 $ mkdir /boot/efi
 $ mount /dev/sdb1 /boot/efi            // imagine if sdb1 is the windows boot partition. its is not same as yours
 ~~~
-1. Im gonnause grub bootloader as systemd seems like a hassle. rEFInd seems cool to look but i wanna install with grub.
+1. Im gonna use grub bootloader as systemd seems like a hassle. rEFInd seems cool to look but i wanna install with grub.
 Maybe i'll add how to install other bootloaders but right mow i choose grub so we going with grub.
 ~~~
 pacman -S grub efibootmgr dosfstools mtools os-prober               //ose-prober only if you are dual booting vim /etc/default/grub
 ~~~
 2. Uncomment > GRUB_DISABLE_OS_PROBER=false